 As of March 31, 2021, \$73 million aggregate principal balance, rounded to the nearest million, of multi-family mortgage loans financed by General Fund net assets was outstanding.
 As of March 31, 2021, all of such multi-family mortgage loans were current in their payments.
 As of March 31, 2021, the Authority did not own any multi-family developments as a result of foreclosure which had been financed, in whole or in part, with General Fund net assets.
-As of March 31, 2021, \$910 million aggregate principal balance, rounded to the nearest million, of single family mortgage loans financed by General Fund net assets (including \$715 million, rounded to the nearest million, of such loans securitized through the issuance of Ginnie Mae and Fannie Mae securities held in the General Fund) was outstanding; 4% of such single family mortgage loans having an aggregate principal balance of \$34 million, rounded to the nearest million, were two or more months delinquent in monthly payments; and 0.4% of such single family mortgage loans having an aggregate principal balance of \$4 million, rounded to the nearest million, were in foreclosure; and 5% of such single family mortgage loans having an aggregate principal balance of \$47 million, rounded to the nearest million, are in forbearance.
+As of March 31, 2021, \$910 million aggregate principal balance, rounded to the nearest million, of single family mortgage loans financed by General Fund net assets (including \$715 million, rounded to the nearest million, of such loans securitized through the issuance of Ginnie Mae and Fannie Mae securities held in the General Fund) was outstanding; 4% of such single family mortgage loans having an aggregate principal balance of \$34 million, rounded to the nearest million, were two or more months delinquent in monthly payments; and 0.4% of such single family mortgage loans having an aggregate principal balance of \$47 million, rounded to the nearest million, were two in the nearest of \$47 million, rounded to the nearest million, were in foreclosure; and 5% of such single family mortgage loans having an aggregate principal balance of \$47 million, rounded to the nearest million, were in foreclosure; and 5% of such single family mortgage loans having an aggregate principal balance of \$47 million, rounded to the nearest million.